onelogin/onelogin-ruby-sdk/README.md

 User `take` to limit the results or get all results by enumerating.

-For safety where some collections (e.g. `get_events`) have large numbers of resources there is a limit of 1000 total results returned.
-You can override this with the `max_results` param.

 e.g.
 ```ruby
 # List the first name of all users